Kristina01111000/Drws_site/README.md

 Pictures with text next to them in sections - he doesn’t like the big boxes with the images next to them Testimonials - doesn’t particularly like that https://growingholistically.com/temp-homepage/

+For temp homepage: he wants a video at the top, then the slide show then the about stuff Need a video talking about the patreon for the site and the newsletter Make a new page talking about the 30 day challenge, put it on the header